Monday, December 23, 2024

 However, a source in the Ukrainian government points to another barrier that is not related to finances or legislation.
 It is connected with the psychology of officials.

-“Some leaders of the local government of one of the cities openly told me: why build shelters if people don’t go there anyway,” the interlocutor points out.
+“Some leaders of the local authorities of one of the cities openly told me: why build shelters if people don’t go there anyway,” the interlocutor points out.
 “Ironically, it was in this city that a rocket recently flew and there were casualties.”

 spot_img